Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 We queried the \textit{Gaia} archive around the compiled coordinates, setting the search radius from half the nebular radius up to a maximum of 80\% of the radius.
 For cases where half the nebular radius was less than $1.8''$, we used this value as the minimum radius, following the \textit{Gaia} documentation formula: $1'' + \Delta_{\rm epoch}, [{\rm yr}] \times 0.050''/{\rm yr} = 1.8''$, where $\Delta_{\rm epoch} = 2016 - 2000 = 16$ yr and $0.050''/{\rm yr}$ corresponds to the maximum expected proper motion for 99.8\% of \textit{Gaia} sources.
 In addition, it is essential to assess the quality of the astrometric solutions.
 This is commonly evaluated using the Renormalized Unit Weight Error (RUWE) parameter, which quantifies the goodness-of-fit of the astrometric model to the observations \citep{lindegren18}.
-RUWE values greater than 1.4 typically indicate unreliable or problematic astrometric solutions.\footnote{See the \textit{Gaia} technical note GAIA-C3-TN-LU-LL-124-01 and documentation at \url{https://www.cosmos.esa.int/web/gaia/dr3}.} In this work, we exclude parallaxes from sources with RUWE $> 1.4$ and applied the condition \texttt{visibility\_periods\_used} $> 8$ to ensure reliable astrometric solutions.
-This search yielded 27,401 \textit{Gaia} sources for the 1,200 PNe in our database.
+RUWE values greater than 1.4 typically indicate unreliable or problematic astrometric solutions.\footnote{See the \textit{Gaia} technical note GAIA-C3-TN-LU-LL-124-01 and documentation at \url{https://www.cosmos.esa.int/web/gaia/dr3}.} The parameter \texttt{visibility\_periods\_used} is the number of distinct observation epochs (visibility periods) used in the solution \citep{lindegren21}.
+In this work, we exclude parallaxes from sources with RUWE $> 1.4$ and applied the condition \texttt{visibility\_periods\_used} $> 8$ to ensure reliable astrometric solutions.
+This combination removes most binary systems, variable stars, and poorly measured sources \citep{lindegren18}.
+The search yielded 27,401 \textit{Gaia} sources for the 1,200 PNe in our database.
 As an additional and necessary step, parallaxes were corrected for the zero-point offset following the prescription of \citet{lindegren21}.

 To identify the most probable CSPNe, we implemented the color-distance method of \citet{gonzalez-santamria21}.
-We assumed a minimum CSPN temperature of 13,000 K for the post-AGB transition phase \citep{weidmann20}, and applied the color–temperature relation from \citet{jordi10}, where $G_{\rm BP} - G_{\rm RP} = -0.2$ corresponds to $T_{\rm eff} = 14,477$ K, establishing this value as the upper color limit for candidate selection.
+We assumed a minimum CSPN temperature of 13,000 K for the post-AGB transition phase \citep{weidmann20}, and applied the color--temperature relation from \citet{jordi10}, where $G_{\rm BP} - G_{\rm RP} = -0.2$ corresponds to $T_{\rm eff} = 14,477$ K, establishing this value as the upper color limit for candidate selection.
 For sources lacking $G_{\rm BP} - G_{\rm RP}$ colors but with available $T_{\rm eff}$ from DR3, we used the inverse relation from \citet{jordi10} to estimate the corresponding color.

 To further refine the selection, we used the \texttt{astropy} package \citep{astropy22} to account for proper motion of the \textit{Gaia} sources and calculate coordinates at the reference epoch J2000.
 Interstellar extinction corrections were applied to the photometry using the Bayestar \citep{green19}, Marshall \citep{marshall06}, and SFD \citep{schlegel98} extinction maps, in that order of priority.
 Visual extinctions were converted to \textit{Gaia} band extinctions using the relations provided by \citet{gentile-fusillo21}.